colebaril/Mosquito_Monitor/README.md

 - Introduced a map of Winnipeg displaying the number of specimens caught in each zone separated by Forward Sortation Area
 - Introduced comparable weather data along with City of Winnipeg historical trapping data (e.g., temperature, precipitation)

+# Known Issues

+- The R3C (Broadway / The Forks / Portage and Main) Forward Sortation Area (FSA) includes geometry for Northwest Winnipeg, out of city limits, with a land area of 143 square kilometres.
+If the R3C FSA is included in the colour scale, a large portion outside the city is also coloured and distorts the map.
+A bug ticket has been sent to Statistics Canada.

 # Citing This Repository

 Baril, Cole.
 (2024). _Mosquito Monitor: An Automated Workflow and Shiny App for Mosquito Trap Data Collection and Visualization_ [Repository].
 GitHub. https://github.com/colebaril/Mosquito_Monitor